Quad foreign chiefs to discuss energy security, push for leaders’ summit

 The issue was included in a joint statement released after the previous Quad foreign ministers’ meeting in Washington in July 2025.

-The foreign chiefs are also expected to reaffirm cooperation toward realising a “free and open Indo-Pacific”.
+The foreign ministers are also expected to reaffirm cooperation towards realising a “free and open Indo-Pacific”.
 Artificial intelligence could also be discussed, the sources said.
 KYODO NEWS